camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Communication with the Backchannel Authentication Endpoint MUST utilize TLS.

 CIBA allows the Client to get the authentication result in three ways: poll, ping, or push.
 This profile allows clients to use the *poll* mode.
-In the Poll mode, the authentication result is retrieved by the Client by polling the OP's token endpoint using the new grant type.
+In the Poll mode, the authentication result is retrieved by the Client by polling the token endpoint using the new grant type.

 ### Optional Parameters